the-teachingRSE-project/competencies/competencies.md

 -->

 #### ${DOMAIN}-RSE
-While software is the lingua franca of all RSEs there will be RSEs that have specialized in the initricacies of one particular research domain, such as medical RSEs, digital humanities RSEs or physics RSEs.
+While software is the lingua franca of all RSEs there will be RSEs that have specialized in the intricacies of one particular research domain, such as medical RSEs, digital humanities RSEs or physics RSEs.

 #### Data-focused RSE